Sir Thomas Temple, 1st Baronet, of Stowe: Marriage and children

-Through his son, John, Temple's grandson, Col. Thomas Temple, was a proprietor and governor of the English colony of Nova Scotia from 1656 to 1670.
+Through his son, John, Temple's grandson, Colonel Thomas Temple, was a proprietor and governor of the English colony of Nova Scotia from 1656 to 1670.
 His daughter Martha's husband was the step-son and ward of Sir Thomas' younger brother, Sir Alexander Temple.
-Martha was described as "a dainte fine lady".
-Around 1619, Martha became the mistress of Richard Sackville, 3rd Earl of Dorset.
+Martha was described by John Chamberlain as "a dainte fine lady".

-Martha died of smallpox in January 1619/20 and she was buried in the Temples' parish church at Stowe.
-Her father built a magnificent marble monument to her that can still be seen in the "Penyston chapel" in Stowe church.
+Around 1619, Martha Penistone became the mistress of Richard Sackville, 3rd Earl of Dorset.
+She died of smallpox in January 1620, her father built a magnificent marble monument to her that can be seen in the "Penyston chapel" in Stowe church.

 Honours and offices

 He was elected MP for Andover, Hampshire in 1589 as a result of the influence of his father in law - the first member of his family to serve in Parliament.
 He was knighted by James I in 1603 and purchased a baronetcy in 1611.
 In 1604, Temple purchased the Borough of Buckingham.
 This was a rotten borough and several generations of the Temple family served in parliament for this seat.
 In 1606, Thomas served as sheriff of Oxfordshire; he was sheriff of Buckinghamshire in 1616 and of Warwickshire in 1620.